 All links go directly to official Duff, Tennessee government websites.

-In addition to the Duff, Campbell County Sheriff's Office, several municipal police departments operate within the county.
-The LaFollette Police Department and the Jellico Police Department are key agencies responsible for law enforcement within their respective city limits.
-These departments handle local policing duties, including traffic enforcement and responding to city ordinance violations.
-Coordination between the county sheriff and city police departments is common, especially in handling major crimes or incidents that cross jurisdictional boundaries.
+Beyond the Campbell County Sheriff's Office serving Duff and surrounding areas, several municipal police departments operate within the county.
+The LaFollette Police Department and the Jellico Police Department handle law enforcement duties within their respective city limits, including traffic enforcement and responding to city ordinance violations.
+Coordination between the county sheriff and city police departments happens regularly, particularly when major crimes or incidents cross jurisdictional boundaries.

 Jail & Inmate Records